Kuriapilly: History

 Before independence most of the area under an old Land Lords of Othumbukattil Malayalam ഒതുംബ്ബുംകാട്ടില്family Appukuttamenon.
 During the time of Tippu Sultan's attack Travencoor King created a big fake fort using the Bamboo, Araknut Tree and bitumen.
-Tippu's army misleaded and they spend their large time to destroy the fort using howitzer.
-Tippu Sultan had fort in Kottapuram, ruins of the fort are still there.
+Tippu's army misleaded and they spend their large time to destroy the fort using canon fire.
+Remains of a Portuguese fort is still there in Kottapuram.
 During the time of digging in Kuriappilly, people still found the shells of old war.
 One small stream named "Vadathodu" is flowing towards the Periyar river, which was once an International boundary separating the Kingdom of Cochin from the Travancore Kingdom.
 On its west lay Travancore (Madaplathuruthu and Moothakunnam), and on its east was Kingdom of Cochin (Vadakkumpuram and, of course, Chendamangalam where Paliath Achan, the Cochin Kingdom's minister lived).
 So goes one story: a thief, chased by the police of one kingdom, crossed Vadathodu over to the other kingdom, and escaped; the police had to simply watch on helplessly.
 International borders didn't matter for thieves, but did for the police.